European banks promise high dividends in low-yield world

 With interest rates set to remain close to zero in the euro-zone and Britain, any stock paying a dividend that yields 4 percent or more is an attractive option for wealthy individuals, pension funds and retail investors, as well as income investors who pick stocks primarily for their dividend.

-Swedbank (SWEDa.ST), HSBC (HSBA.L), Standard Chartered (STAN.L), BNP Paribas (BNPP.PA) and Nordea (NDA.ST) are all expected to deliver a 4 percent or more yield this year.
+Swedbank, HSBC, Standard Chartered , BNP Paribas and Nordea are all expected to deliver a 4 percent or more yield this year.

-Shares in Lloyds (LLOY.L), UBS UBSN.VX and Societe Generale (SOGN.PA) all rallied in the last two weeks on hopes they will ramp up payouts next year.
+Shares in Lloyds, UBS and Societe Generale all rallied in the last two weeks on hopes they will ramp up payouts next year.

 "We are moving in the direction of capital returns, which is a sign of increasing normality after such a long period of capital injections and state intervention," said Amit Goel, analyst at Credit Suisse in London.